 The Governor General’s Awards were created in 1999 by the Canada Council and the Governor General of Canada to celebrate Canada’s vibrant arts community and recognize remarkable careers in the visual and media arts.
 Over the last two decades, a total of 170 contemporary visual and media artists, and arts professionals, have been honoured.

 The Governor General’s Awards in Visual and Media Arts 2020 exhibition is organized by the Art Gallery of Alberta and curated by Catherine Crowston.
-Presented with the support of the Canada Council for the Arts.
+Presented by EPCOR, with the support of the Canada Council for the Arts.

 For winner bios in French, please visit fr.ggarts.ca